 6. Platinum Edgar Haircut

 Platinum hair has become hugely popular for men over the past year.
 Not only does it completely change your look, but it also makes you stand out from the crowd due to its bright white color.
-Because bleaching your hair makes it weaker, short haircuts like the Edgar are a great option when going platinum.
-Plus, the edgy look of platinum gives an Edgar haircut an on-trend ’80s vibe.
+Because bleaching your hair makes it weaker, short haircuts for men like the Edgar are a great option when going platinum.
+Plus, the edgy look of platinum gives the cut an on-trend ‘80s hairstyle vibe.